Arkq/ouroboros/README.md

 Developing (building) service-based systems might be a really painful process, especially when it comes to testing it.
 In the most strict scenario you will need a running server instance, and every time a new code is deployed you will have to restart it.
 If you are using some framework, this task is probably done for you automatically.
-But what if you grew out of frameworks and to-do list apps, and want to make something for yourself.
+But what if you grew out of frameworks and you want to make something for yourself?
+(Don't take me wrong on this.
+I'm not saying that frameworks are bad - in fact they are good in most scenarios - I'm just pointing the fact that framework might restrict ones freedom of choices.)
 So in this case you have to make your own developing environment - service reloading and crash maintaining.

 Recently, I was put in such a situation and after a while I was shocked, that there is no black box like solution for this task.
 There is a framework way or the highway - simply put, you are out